LutherAstrophysics/m23/README.md

 radii_of_extraction = [3, 4, 5]

+## Optional, default will be used if you don't define
-[reference]
+# [reference]
-# The image file is an actual fit image while the reffile refers to the stats file for that image
+## The image file is an actual fit image while the reffile refers to the stats file for that image
-image = "C://Data Processing/Reference/RefImage.fit"
+# image = "C://Data Processing/Reference/RefImage.fit"
-file = "C://Data Processing/Reference/reffile.txt"
+# file = "C://Data Processing/Reference/reffile.txt"
 # Logfile means log file combined file.
 This sample log file is what internight normalization normalizes against
-logfile = "C://Data Processing/Reference/logfile.txt"
+# logfile = "C://Data Processing/Reference/logfile.txt"
-color = "C://Data Processing/Reference/color_mean_RI.txt"
+# color = "C://Data Processing/Reference/color_mean_RI.txt"

 [input]